 Head on a Jungle Trek

-Due to the vast jungle and mountains in Guatemala, there are plenty of opportunities to go on a jungle trek.
+The lush jungles and mountains of Guatemala offer plenty of opportunities to go on a jungle trek.
 La Muerta and Nakbe are popular spots, as is El Mirador, where you can trek along ruins through the jungle.
 You can also hike the jungle-lined trails of Reserva Natural Atitlan, just outside Panajachel, which offers view of waterfalls and volcanoes.

-Guatemala is home to hundreds of species of birds, with nearly 750 bird species recorded, making it a wonderland for birdwatching.
+Guatemala is home to nearly 750 recorded species of birds, making it a wonderland for birdwatching.
 Biotopo del Quetzal is a nature reserve near the city of Coban where the national bird, the quetzal, can be spotted along with many other bird species.
 Lake Atitlan is also a great location to spot species like the cinnamon hummingbird.

-Chichicastenango is a small Indigenous Mayan town surrounded by mountains and valleys riddled with charm emanating from its cobblestone streets, red tiled roofs, and colourful colonial buildings.
+Chichicastenango is a small Indigenous Mayan town surrounded by mountains and valleys.
+Cobblestone streets, red tiled roofs, and colourful colonial buildings make exploring a pleasure.
 The local market, held every Thursday and Sunday, is a great place to shop for colourful textiles, traditional clothing, and handicrafts.

 Pepian is considered Guatemala’s national dish and can be found in food stalls, restaurants, and home kitchens.
 It’s a rich stew made with chicken, beef, or pork (or all three) that is cooked with roasted vegetables, peppers, ground seeds, herbs, and spices.
 It can sometimes take up to 20 hours to make, but it’s worth the wait.